 Official Setup Checklist

-Finally, Google have a very handy setup checklist to run through when implementing Google analytics - along with links to the relevant help section.
-Here is your final helpful link of this instalment of Google Analytics for beginners.
+Finally, check out this handy setup checklist to run through when implementing Google analytics – along with links to the relevant help section.